 A project construction schedule should be drawn up for every project, and used to establish the quickest, most effective method for constructing the project.
 The schedule can take the form of a simple hand-drawn bar chart, or be an intricate, detailed schedule, using a proprietary software package, linking and resourcing the activities.

 The schedule can be prepared by the project manager, or it may be delegated to a member of the team, who could be an experienced planner.
 It’s important, however, that the project manager controls the process, and ensures that the schedule not only meets the contract milestones but is also achievable with the available resources, that it reflects the chosen construction methods, it satisfies the client’s requirements, and that the project can be constructed in the safest and most economical manner without sacrificing quality standards.

-- Understanding that the project is slipping against the schedule and knowing why may give us a warning to other underlying problems which are costing the project money.
+Understanding that the project is slipping against the schedule and knowing why may give us a warning to other underlying problems that are costing the project money.

 The one thing that’s worse than not having a construction schedule is having a schedule that is incorrect.
 Yet, many construction schedules aren’t correct.
 Here are a few common mistakes.